Oman

 Time

-Formerly a maritime empire, Oman is the oldest continuously independent state in the Arab world.[15][16]
-It is a member of the United Nations, the Arab League, the Gulf Cooperation Council, the Non-Aligned Movement and the Organisation of Islamic Cooperation.
-It has oil reserves ranked 22nd globally.[15][17]
-In 2010, the United Nations Development Programme ranked Oman as the most-improved country in the world in terms of development during the preceding 40 years.[18]
-A portion of its economy involves tourism and trading fish, dates and other agricultural produce.
-The World Bank categorizes Oman as a high-income economy and as of 2023[update] Oman ranks as the 48th most peaceful country in the world according to the Global Peace Index.[19]
+Oman’s oil reserves are ranked as the 22nd largest, globally.[17][19]
+In 2010, the United Nations Development Programme recognized Oman as the most improved country in the world in terms of development during the preceding 40 years.[20]
+A portion of its economy involves tourism, as well as the trade of fish, dates and other agricultural produce.
+The World Bank classifies Oman as a high-income economy, and as of 2024[update], Oman ranks as the 37th most peaceful country in the world according to the Global Peace Index.[21]

 Read more Source: Wikipedia